 NordVPN works in China, and its website is accessible in China, but you will have to use the specialty obfuscated servers to avoid VPN traffic detection as its use is restricted by default.

 NordVPN offers three standard subscription plans.
-Subscriptions cost $11.95 per month for a one-month plan, $4.92 per month for the 1-year plan, and $3.67 per month for the 24-month plan.
+Subscriptions cost $11.95per month for a one-month plan, $4.92 per month for a 1-year plan, and $3.67 per month for a 24-month plan.

-That's a huge difference in the long run, and you can see why NordVPN is a ludicrous choice in terms of pricing.
+That’s a massive difference in the long run, and you can see why NordVPN is a ludicrous choice in terms of pricing.

 NordVPN also supports many payment options, including cryptocurrencies:

-Each subscription comes with a 30-day money-back guarantee so that you can try the service risk-free.
+Each subscription comes with a 30-day money-back guarantee to try the service risk-free.

 My experience with NordVPN was outstanding during my evaluation period.
-I'm glad to say that I both recommend it as an exceptional VPN service that sets high standards of trustworthiness, and I will be using it in my future online endeavors.
+I’m glad to say that I both recommend it as an exceptional VPN service that sets high standards of trustworthiness, and I will use it in my future online endeavors.